Kush is a species of cannabis which originated in the Hindu Kush mountain range, located on the borders of Afghanistan

-Kush is a Cannabis indica strain which originated in the Hindu Kush region, located on the western section of the Himalayas.
+Kush is a Cannabis indica strain that pulls its heritage from the Hindu Kush region, located on the western section of the Himalayas.

-In the last decade or so, the word “Kush” became a synonym for a premium cannabis flower.
+In the last two decades, the word “Kush” became a synonym for a premium cannabis flower.

 Landrace (original) Kush strain is the Hindu Kush and is that one is a purebred indica that can grow almost anywhere.

 However, most of the Kush strains on the market today are hybrids, such as Pink Kush for example.

 Kush sativa strains are rare, but they too can be cultivated with proper growing conditions and relentless cross-breeding.

-When it comes to growing, Kush plants are known to evolve and acclimate in order to survive.
-They are highly adaptable which is why they are now grown successfully across the world.
+When it comes to growing, Kush cannabis is known to evolve and acclimate in order to survive.
+These plants are highly adaptable which is why they are now grown successfully across the world.